-Garlic is a spice with a high sulfur content with antibacterial, anti-inflammatory and anti-ageing effects.
+Garlic is a spice with a high sulphur content with antibacterial, anti-inflammatory and anti-aging effects.
 Garlic also contains many B vitamins, iron, calcium, potassium, manganese, magnesium and phosphorus.
 Natural orange juice combined with garlic (Or simply with fresh orange juice) helps fight bacteria, strengthens resistance and supports the treatment of colds very well.

 Read the article: How to choose delicious fruits for your restaurant?

 The 4th on the immune-boosting menu combating cold and flu symptoms is Lemon ginger tea, which is a traditional drink to support health during flu season.
 Ginger and lemon contain anti-bacterial and anti-inflammatory properties that help soothe flu symptoms.

 Matcha tea is a food that you should try because they have many healthful ingredients such as catechins, a powerful antioxidant, L-theanine, an amino acid that helps relax and reduce stress, vitamin C, vitamin K, iron and calcium.
 These ingredients may help boost immunity and reduce colds by protecting cells from free radical damage, stimulating the immune system, reducing inflammation, and preventing the growth of pathogenic bacteria.